Cyndygrace/Book_Listing_app/readme.md

 next we define query to get all authors, all books, all authors and their books, all books and their authors in the root query

+Next is to move our data to mongo database on the cloud using Atlas.
+Atlas allows you to to host your database on mongodb without having to download mongo to your laptop

+first we login to atlas and get the connection link, after which we install mongoose on our application locally. mongoose lets us communicate easily with mongodb. npm i mongoose --save

+next we require mongoose in our app.js file next we connect to atlas with the connection string gotten on the atlas site then we set up a listener to log a message to the console once connection is succesfull

+mongoose.connect('mongodb+srv://Cynthia:cynilo8891@cluster0-09ybn.mongodb.net/test?retryWrites=true&w=majority')
+mongoose.connection.on('open', () => {
+  console.log('connected')
+})